AlmaSaaid/Shiny-Apps/README.md

 # Shiny-Apps
-Cimple shiny application builts for Cousera assignment
+Simple shiny application buils for Cousera assignment.

+The apps is meant for viewing basic demographic profile i.e. gender and age distributions.